 Chief Commissioner at Data and Marketing Commission

-Emma has over 25 years of experience in data protection, starting as a data protection officer in the public sector.
-She has served as Commissioner for Jersey and the Bailiwick of Guernsey, overseeing GDPR-standard legal frameworks.
-In January 2024, she was appointed Chief Commissioner for the Data and Marketing Commission.
+Emma Martins has over 25 years of experience in data protection, starting as a data protection officer in the public sector.
+She has served as Commissioner for Jersey and Guernsey, overseeing GDPR-standard legal frameworks.
+In January 2024, she became Chief Commissioner for the Data and Marketing Commission, advocating for high standards of ethical and legal data handling.

 James England